TheNorthernLight/InfoSec_h5/README.md

 # InfoSec_h5

-## x) Read and summarize (This subtask x does not require tests with a computer.
-Some bullets per article is enough for your summary, feel free to write more if you like) € Schneier 2015: Applied Cryptography: 10.
+## x) Read and summarize (Some bullets per article is enough for summary) € Schneier 2015: Applied Cryptography: 10.
 Using Algorigthms: 10.1, 10.2, 10.3, 10.4 (from start until the start of "Dereferencing Keys" in 10.4)

 ### 10.1 Choosing an Algorithm